Recently updated on June 25th, 2024 at 09:21 am

 Gullfoss

-This last stop on the Golden Circle is a 70 meter high waterfall that plunges into a canyon.
+This last stop on the Golden Circle is a 70-meter-high waterfall that plunges into a canyon.
 It’s gorgeous and pictures do not do it justice.
-There was a point in history where investors wanted to take control on the land and the landowner’s daughter threatened to throw herself into the waterfall if the government allowed this to happen.
+At a point in history, investors wanted to take control of the land, and the landowner’s daughter threatened to throw herself into the waterfall if the government allowed this to happen.
 She is known as one of the world’s first extreme environmentalists.
-Luckily now, people appreciate the natural beauty of Gullfoss and it is safe for generations to come.
-Waterfalls are a must have Iceland experience and this is one of the best.
+Luckily, now, people can appreciate the natural beauty of Gullfoss, and it is safe for generations to come.
+Waterfalls are a must-have Iceland experience, and this is one of the best.

 The Golden Circle area is one of the most visited by tourists and there are several buses that frequent the area.
 These are the 3 main attractions, but there are lots of turn offs and hiking trails that will take you to places that you’ll have all to yourself.